 In working on the Equally Well evidence updates, the evidence for the relatively poor health outcomes for people who experience a mental health and addiction issue became very clear.
 Through Equally Well, Helen is committed to working with others, across multiple levels of the health and health-related systems, to find ways to improve outcomes.

-My interest and the focus of my work is on connecting research, policy and practice and in particular to address the systemic barriers which create inequalities.
+Helen's interest and the focus of her work is on connecting research, policy, and practice and in particular to address the systemic barriers which create inequities.

-I have been working in mental health services for nearly 20 years, starting my career as a support worker in a small day service in England, where I saw the positive impact getting a job had on people’s lives and learnt how we could offer better support to enable people to fulfil their vocational aspirations.
-I became interested in service development and research after that and specialised in understanding the evidence base for implementing effective employment support programmes.
+Helen has been working in mental health and addiction services for 25 years.
+She started her career as a support worker in a small day service in England where she saw the positive impact getting a job had on people’s lives and learned how intensive and tailored support could be offered to enable people to fulfil their employment aspirations.
+Helen then became interested in service improvement, systems change and getting research into practice and specialised in understanding the evidence base for implementing effective employment support programmes.

 In 2019 Helen completed her doctorate with the University of Auckland in improving evidence-based practices in employment support for people who experience mental health and addiction issues.